chipbeatty/gen-ai-bootcamp-2025/song-vocab/README.md

 # French Song Vocabulary Builder

 A tool that helps language learners build their French vocabulary through popular French songs.
-This project uses modern AI tools and language models to create an enriched learning experience.
+I've built this as part of the Codeium GenAI Bootcamp, with some key differences from the original project design.

 ## Project Overview
-This application finds French song lyrics, extracts vocabulary, and provides detailed language learning insights using AI.
-Unlike traditional vocabulary builders, this tool focuses on French music context, cultural nuances, and modern French usage.

-## Key Features (Planned)
-- Search and fetch French song lyrics
-- Extract vocabulary with contextual meanings
-- Provide difficulty ratings for vocabulary
-- Include cultural context and usage notes
-- Support for various French dialects (France, Quebec, etc.)
-- AI-powered example sentence generation

-## Technical Concerns and Obstacles

-I anticipate several challenges in developing this project:

-1. **Lyric Accuracy**
-   - French songs often have multiple versions and interpretations
-   - Need to handle accents and special characters correctly
-   - Regional variations in lyrics might exist

-2. **Language Processing**
-   - French word conjugations are complex
-   - Need to handle contractions (l', d', etc.)
-   - Identifying slang and colloquial expressions
-   - Dealing with verlan (French word inversion slang)

-3. **AI Integration**
-   - Ensuring accurate context-aware translations
-   - Balancing processing speed with accuracy
-   - Managing API costs and rate limits
-   - Handling model biases in language processing

-4. **Data Quality**
-   - Verifying the reliability of lyrics sources
-   - Maintaining data freshness
-   - Handling missing or incomplete data

-## Unique Approaches and Enhancements

-To make this project distinct, I plan to incorporate:

-1. **LangChain Integration**
-   - Use LangChain's agents for sophisticated web scraping
-   - Implement conversation chains for interactive learning
-   - Leverage memory components for user progress tracking
-   - Create custom tools for French language processing

-2. **Advanced AI Features**
-   - Implement RAG (Retrieval Augmented Generation) for accurate cultural context
-   - Use embeddings to find similar vocabulary across different songs
-   - Create custom prompts for French-specific language patterns

-3. **Learning Enhancements**
-   - Difficulty progression system
-   - Spaced repetition integration
-   - Cultural context annotations
-   - Pronunciation guidance using IPA
+This application finds French song lyrics and extracts useful vocabulary with translations and context.
+It uses direct web scraping of lyrics sites combined with local AI for vocabulary analysis.

+## Key Features
+- Search and fetch French song lyrics from paroles.net
+- Extract vocabulary with translations and contextual examples
+- Clean, readable UI optimized for desktop viewing
+- Local AI processing using Ollama/Mistral for vocabulary analysis

+## Implementation Details

+### Key Differences from Original Design
+1. **Lyrics Fetching**
+   - Switched from SerpAPI to direct web scraping
+   - Focused on paroles.net as primary source after testing multiple sites
+   - Implemented robust HTML parsing with BeautifulSoup

+2. **AI Integration**
+   - Using local Ollama/Mistral instead of OpenAI
+   - Custom prompt engineering for vocabulary extraction
+   - No RAG or embeddings - keeping it simple and effective

+3. **User Interface**
+   - Optimized for readability with wide layout
+   - No scrolling sections - full content display
+   - Three-line vocabulary format for clear presentation

+### Agent Implementation
+I used a LangChain agent with Ollama/Mistral to coordinate the lyrics fetching process.
+The agent orchestrates several custom tools:

+1. **Search Web Tool**
+   - Searches for French lyrics using formatted queries
+   - Handles URL patterns for different lyrics sites
+   - Returns potential lyrics page URLs

+2. **Get Page Content Tool**
+   - Fetches webpage content with proper headers
+   - Handles rate limiting and retries
+   - Manages character encoding for French text

+3. **Extract Lyrics Tool**
+   - Uses BeautifulSoup to parse HTML
+   - Identifies lyrics containers using site-specific patterns
+   - Cleans up annotations and formatting

+4. **Clean Lyrics Tool**
+   - Removes unwanted sections ([Verse], [Chorus], etc.)
+   - Normalizes whitespace and line breaks
+   - Preserves French accents and special characters

+### RAG System
+I implemented a simple but effective RAG approach for vocabulary extraction:

+1. **Retrieval**
+   - Extract full context lines from lyrics
+   - Maintain line breaks and formatting
+   - Preserve song structure for context

+2. **Augmentation**
+   - Custom prompt engineering for vocabulary identification
+   - French language expertise built into prompts
+   - Example-based formatting for consistent output

+3. **Generation**
+   - Structured vocabulary output with translations
+   - Context-aware word selection
+   - Focus on learner-appropriate vocabulary

+### Technical Challenges Solved

+1. **Rate Limiting**
+   - Initially hit 403/404 errors with lyrics sites
+   - Added proper user agent headers
+   - Implemented URL pattern matching for different sites

+2. **Content Extraction**
+   - Developed specific HTML parsing for lyrics containers
+   - Added cleanup for annotations and extra whitespace
+   - Fixed character encoding for French accents

+3. **AI Response Formatting**
+   - Structured prompt to ensure consistent vocabulary format
+   - Added streaming response handling for Ollama
+   - Improved error handling for AI responses

 ## Technical Stack
-- FastAPI
+- FastAPI for backend API
-- LangChain
-- Ollama with Mistral 7B
+- Ollama with Mistral 7B for local AI
-- SQLite3
+- BeautifulSoup4 for HTML parsing
+- Tailwind CSS for styling
-- Custom French language processing tools
+- Custom tools for lyrics fetching and vocabulary extraction

-- Vector database for semantic search
+## Setup and Usage
+1. Install dependencies: `pip install -r requirements.txt`
+2. Make sure Ollama is running with Mistral model
+3. Run the app: `python main.py`
+4. Open browser and search for your favorite French songs

-## Next Steps
+## Future Improvements
-1. Set up basic project structure
+1. Add support for more lyrics sites
-2. Implement core lyric fetching functionality
+2. Implement caching for frequently requested songs
-3. Develop French-specific vocabulary extraction
+3. Add difficulty ratings for vocabulary
-4. Add LangChain agents and tools
-5. Create cultural context enhancement features
+4. Include pronunciation guidance

 ## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit issues or pull requests if you have suggestions for improvements!